sebastianhaberey/easyborg/README.md

 ### Backup

-If you enable automatic backups, _easyborg_ will create a snapshot of all configured folders in each configured **backup repository** each full hour.
+If you enable automatic backups, Easyborg will create a snapshot of all configured folders in each configured **backup repository** each full hour.
 Also, it will prune snapshots to save space.
 Here's how snapshots are
 preserved: